 Updating the information on your voter registration is simple; just submit a new form with the updated information to application to the County Clerk's Office (845 N. Motel Blvd, Las Cruces, NM 88007) or to the Secretary of State's Office (325 Don Gaspar Suite 300, Santa Fe, NM 87503), or you may update your information at NMVote.org.

 If you are registering to vote in person or are currently registered to vote in New Mexico, no physical identification need be shown or attached to complete a registration.

 Pursuant to the HELP AMERICA VOTE ACT, if you are submitting a registration yourself by mail (not through a Voter Registration Agent) and it is the first time you have registered in the state of New Mexico, you should submit a COPY of a current valid photo ID or a COPY of a current utility bill, bank statement, paycheck or other government document that shows your name and address in Doña Ana County.
-If you submit this information now you can avoid being required to show personal identification at the polling place on Election Day.

 Once your registration has been accepted and entered into the state database, you will receive a Voter Information Card.